BLINGBLANG0/BLINGBLANG0/README.md

 ### 🚀 About Me

-Industrial and Automation Engineering Student
+Industrial and Automation Engineering Student at INSAT

 🔭 &nbsp;I'm currently working on **robotics engineering**
 🌱 &nbsp;I'm currently learning **Rust integration in robotics**